 Endlessly shifting, the point where water meets earth has long been considered magical.
 It is a liminal place.
 A place where salt, wind and water sculpt the land to the beat and rhythm of the tides.
 Growing up in the midlands, many miles from the coast, Chrystine only experienced the beach for brief moments but since moving to Devon she has lived a stone’s throw from the sea and it is now a constant and irreplaceable presence in her life.

-She walks on the beaches daily taking photographs, drawing and collecting fossils, stones and sea-glass deposited by the waves.
+She walks on the beaches daily taking photographs, drawing and collecting fossils, stones and sea-glass deposited at the tideline.
 These interactions are the start point for her artworks.

 Chrystine works almost exclusively in pewter, a non-precious alloy primarily comprised of tin, characterised by its malleability and low melting point.
 With the careful and controlled application of heat, pewter too becomes mercurial and transitory which affords it the spontaneity and dynamism that she enjoys.
 Through painstaking experimentation, she has developed ways to control the vibrant patinas that form on the metals surface and in this sense, her work is more akin to abstract painting than traditional whitesmithing.